- Python Basics

 myset = {1, 2, 3, 4, 5} print("------Original Set------") print(myset) myset.discard(5) print("-----Set after removing 5------") print(myset) myset.remove(2) print("-----Set after removing 2------") print(myset)

-To remove any random elements from the set, use pop() method.
-And to remove all the items from a set, use clear() method.
+To remove any random elements from the set, use the pop() method.
+And to remove all the items from a set, use the clear() method.
 The example program given below uses and illustrates these two methods:

 myset = {1, 2, 3, 4, 5} print("------Original Set------") print(myset) myset.pop() print("-----Set after popping------") print(myset) myset.clear() print("-----Set after clearing-----") print(myset)

-And the output produced by this Python program is:
+The output of this Python program is:

 « Previous Tutorial Next Tutorial »